 A lot of people my age are currently saving up for a house deposit so that they can get onto the property ladder.
 I have previously mentioned why we not in a rush to buy a house, and one of those reasons is that I already own a property that I rent out.
 Many of you expressed an interest in how I managed to purchase a house when I was 18 years old, so I thought I would share the story with you in collaboration with the Post Office and their Gratitude Bank.

 The idea to buy a house for university was something that my parents had been considering for a few years.
 My parents were by no means rich – when I was 13 we lived in a homeless hostel for about 6 months.
-My parents wanted to see if it was at all feasible for me to buy a house and rent out the extra rooms in order to pay the mortgage every month.
-That was 10 years ago and I still own the property today.
+My parents wanted to see if it was at all feasible for me to buy a house for university and rent out the extra rooms in order to pay the mortgage every month.
+That was 11 years ago and I still own the property today.

 Location Location Location

 Keeping costs down was the biggest driving factor here – I went to university in Chester where houses are considerably cheaper than they are in Cambridgeshire.
 I chose an ex-council property, meaning that I got a bigger and better quality build than I could have afforded elsewhere, but it was also in a less than describable location.
 After I graduated I tried to sell the house and it sat on the property market for years before I came up with the money to renovate it and accept tenants.

 I remember applying for the mortgage in avid detail.
 I walked into the bank with my mum, we sat down and I told the banker that I had planned to rent out the extra 2 bedrooms and the amount that I expected to make from the rental income.
 And that was that.
 You wouldn't dream of anything so simple these days – they based the mortgage on the projected income that I told them.

 My parents helped to get on the ladder